francisbouvier/cgroups/README.md

 **Root and non-root usage**

-To use *cgroups* the current user as to have root privileges **OR** existing cgroups sub-directories.
+To use *cgroups* the current user has to have root privileges **OR** existing cgroups sub-directories.

-In order to create those cgroups sub-directories you can use the `user_cgroups` command, as root.
+In order to create those cgroups sub-directories you use the `user_cgroups` command as root.

 ```bash
 sudo user_cgroups USER
 ```

-*N.B.*: This will only give to the user permissions to manage cgroups in it's own sub-directories and it's own process.
-It wiil not give him permissions on other cgroups, other process or system commands.
+*N.B.*: This will only give the user permissions to manage cgroups in his or her own sub-directories and process.
+It wiil not give the user permissions on other cgroups, process, or system commands.

-*N.B.*: You have to execute this script only once.
+*N.B.*: You only need to execute this script once.

 ## Usage